MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-provision-azure-vm.md

 6. If you used [variables](../../../release/variables.md)
-   in the parameters of the **Azure Resource Group Deployment** task, such as **vmuser**, **vmpassword**, and **dns**, set the values for them in the environment configuration variables.
+   in the parameters of the **Azure Resource Group Deployment** task, such as **vmuser**, **vmpassword**, and **dns**, set the values for them in the stage configuration variables.
 Encrypt the value of **vmpassword** by selecting the "padlock" icon.

 7. Enter a name for the release pipeline and save it.

-8. Create a new release, select the latest build, and deploy it to the single environment.
+8. Create a new release, select the latest build, and deploy it to the single stage.